 Subject Areas: Environmental and Resource Economics, Health Economics, Applied Microeconomics.

 I received a PhD. in Agricultural and Resource Economics from the University of Maryland.
 From 2010 to 2013 I worked as a senior researcher and lecturer at the Swiss Institute of Technology (ETH) in Zurich, Switzerland.
-I recently joined the Department of Economics and the Maritime Studies Program in Avery Point.
+In 2013 I joined the Department of Economics and the Maritime Studies Program in Avery Point.

 Ph.D., Agricultural & Resource Economics, University of Maryland 2012